 Set Packet Size To Capture

 Another similar option to limiting capture is setting total capture size for each packet.
-Each packet can have different sizes this options will set standard size for each packet captured.
-Set size for captured packet , we set here 100 byte this is useful when redirecting captures to the file.
+Each packet can have different sizes these options will set standard size for each packet captured.
+Set size for the captured packet, we set here 100 bytes this is useful when redirecting captures to the file.

 $ tcpdump -i 2 "port http" -C 100

-Normally all network layers protocols are saved from Ethernet protocol to Application protocol.
-But only specific layer can be captured by specifying a protocol like TCP like below.
+Normally all network layers protocols are saved from the Ethernet protocol to Application protocol.
+But only a specific layer can be captured by specifying a protocol like TCP like below.

 $ tcpdump -i 2 tcp

 Capture Only Udp Packets

 Like Tcp packet only Udp packets can be captured like below.